nenes25/prestashop_console/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/f72aeabcce684a8ca888cd53a954212e)](https://app.codacy.com/app/nenes25/prestashop_console?utm_source=github.com&utm_medium=referral&utm_content=nenes25/prestashop_console&utm_campaign=Badge_Grade_Dashboard)

-Prestashop cli tools based on Symphony2 Console
+Prestashop cli tools based on Symfony Console component
 You can read more about it : http://www.h-hennes.fr/blog/2016/05/19/console-prestashop/ (FR)

+# Releases
+You can download all the versions of the console (since 1.5 ) from the release page https://github.com/nenes25/prestashop_console/releases

 # Phar version

-download the file from github in your prestashop root directory
+download the file from github in your prestashop root directory ( or from the release page )
  ```bash
 wget https://github.com/nenes25/prestashop_console/raw/master/bin/prestashopConsole.phar
  ```